Baldwin Village, Los Angeles: Development

-While redevelopment has shown many successes, not all efforts have yielded results.

 Marlton Square

-Development of Marlton Square was stalled in bankruptcy after years of work and millions of dollars of public and private funds until 2012.
+Development of Marlton Square was stalled in bankruptcy after years of work and millions of dollars of public and private funds until early 2012.

 Kaiser Permanente

 The neighborhood houses a 100,000 square foot Kaiser Permanente medical office building and outdoor plaza which opened on September 7, 2017.

+Costco

+A first-of-its-kind, mixed-use development featuring a Costco warehouse club store beneath 800 residential units has broken ground in the neighborhood as of September 2024.
+Occupying the former site of a cable company facility, the development will include over 180 units of affordable housing and surpass the Baldwin Village Apartments as the largest single residential complex in the area.
+Originally conceived as only a retail development, the project took advantage of new state laws streamlining development approvals and loosening zoning laws for projects with large amounts of affordable housing.